Calm Down Your Crazy Girlfriend

-- 1Get your perspective right.All too often, people act without really using their heads.
+- 1All too often, people act without really using their heads.
 They might become overwrought by the situation, shouting back at someone who is yelling at them, throwing things, crying hysterically, slamming doors �" basically having a temper tantrum most often performed by a two-year old.
 Often, this is how people react to being hurt or insulted, but it doesn't have to be that way, at least not all the time.
 In this case, we are talking about a loved one, someone you are connected to emotionally, not some random person yelling at you on the street.
 People can be blinded by emotions and passion, and lose sight of what is important.
 This is important to know before starting to practice the moral suggestions listed here.
-These principles are sometimes easier said than done, but life is so much better - even delightful, when we practice them, and have a clear picture of the loved ones we are implementing them with.Advertisement
+These principles are sometimes easier said than done, but life is so much better - even delightful, when we practice them, and have a clear picture of the loved ones we are implementing them with.Get your perspective right.Advertisement

-- 2It takes water to quench a fire.As quoted in the most read book of all time, "A gentle answer deflects anger, but harsh words make tempers flare."
+- 2As quoted in the most read book of all time, "A gentle answer deflects anger, but harsh words make tempers flare."
 Resist the temptation to get caught up in the whirlwind of her emotional twister.
 If she has become the tempest; you can become the calm after the storm.
 These are the moments we need to take the high road, to stand our ground and lead our partner to a place of reason and peace.
 To make this happen, respond in a manner she will not anticipate.
 When she shouts, you should respond in a calm, assertive manner.
 To avoid adding fuel to the fire, when she asks you a question, answer it.
 Don't reply with a question or a sarcastic response, as this won't help the situation at all.
 Answering a question with a question goes something like this.
 "What the hell is your problem?"
 The response, "What the hell is YOUR problem?"
-Nothing sane or rational will follow when an argument includes childish back and forth accusing dialogue, sarcasm, or a tone that feels more like an interrogation.Advertisement
+Nothing sane or rational will follow when an argument includes childish back and forth accusing dialogue, sarcasm, or a tone that feels more like an interrogation.It takes water to quench a fire.Advertisement

 - Story Telling.
 Tell the story about how everything started, and what made everything crazy.
 Make sure your demeanor is calm, you don't make fun of her, and you remain sensitive.